Brandon King (linebacker): 2015

-On May 8, 2015, the New England Patriots signed King as an undrafted free agent after he went unselected in the 2015 NFL Draft.
+On May 8, 2015, the New England Patriots signed King as an undrafted free agent after he went unselected in the 2015 NFL draft.
 The contract King agreed to was for three years and $1.57 million.

 With the Patriots depth at both safety positions, King was relegated to competing for a role on special teams.
 On September 5, 2015, King was released by the Patriots as part of their final roster cuts and was signed to the practice squad the next day.
 On October 10, 2015, the Patriots signed King to their active roster after releasing cornerback Bradley Fletcher.
-The following day, he made his professional regular season debut and recorded two solo tackles in a 30-6 victory at the Dallas Cowboys.
-On November 23, 2015, King collected two solo tackles and forced the first fumble of his career in a 20-13 victory over the Buffalo Bills.
+The following day, he made his professional regular season debut and recorded two solo tackles in a 30–6 victory at the Dallas Cowboys.
+On November 23, 2015, King collected two solo tackles and forced the first fumble of his career in a 20–13 victory over the Buffalo Bills.
 During the third quarter, King was assigned to be the gunner on the punt recovery team, opposite Matthew Slater.
-He forced the Buffalo Bills' punt returner Leodis McKelvin to fumble and it was recovered by Patriots' linebacker Jonathan Freeny.
+He forced the Bills' punt returner Leodis McKelvin to fumble and it was recovered by Patriots' linebacker Jonathan Freeny.
 King finished his rookie season with 12 combined tackles (ten solo) in 13 games and played solely on special teams.
 His 12 special teams tackles finished second on the team behind only Matthew Slater's 17.

-The New England Patriots finished the season atop the AFC East with a 12-4 record.
-On January 16, 2016, King played in his first career playoff game and assisted on a tackle during the Patriots' 27-20 victory In the AFC divisional game against the Kansas City Chiefs.
-The following game, he recorded two solo tackles in the Patriots 20-18 loss to the eventual Super Bowl 50 Champions the Denver Broncos.
+The Patriots finished the season atop the AFC East with a 12–4 record.
+On January 16, 2016, King played in his first career playoff game and assisted on a tackle during the Patriots' 27–20 victory In the AFC divisional game against the Kansas City Chiefs.
+The following game, he recorded two solo tackles in the Patriots 20–18 loss to the eventual Super Bowl 50 Champions the Denver Broncos.